AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/mapping.md

 - *Fog*: Allows you to set fog to your map.
 Fogs would be located in your clients subfolder `resources\fogs`.
 - *Fog Alpha*: Allows you to set your fogs alpha, 255 being solid while 0 is invisible.
-- *Fog X Speed*: Allows you to set a fogs horizontal movement speed.
-0 being no movement, 5 being the strongest movement.
-- *Fog Y Speed*: Allows you to set a fogs vertical movement speed.
-0 being no movement, 5 being the strongest movement.
+- *Fog X Speed*/*Fog Y Speed*: Allows you to set a fogs horizontal/vertical movement speed (0 being no movement, 5 being the strongest)

 ### General